stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 to be valid (first the origin, then the spender).

-The intended use-case for sponsored authorizations is to enable developers and/or Blockstack infrastructure operators to pay for users to call into their smart contracts, even if users do not have the STX to do so.
-The signing flow for sponsored transactions would be to have the user first sign the transaction with their origin account, and then have the sponsor sign with their paying account to pay for the user's transaction fees (and possibly for the movement of other assets).
+The intended use-case for sponsored authorizations is to enable developers and/or infrastructure operators to pay for users to call into their smart contracts, even if users do not have the STX to do so.
+The signing flow for sponsored transactions would be to have the user first sign the transaction with their origin account with the intent of it being sponsored (i.e. the user must explicitly allow a sponsor to sign), and then have the sponsor sign with their paying account to pay for the user's transaction fee.

 ### Transaction Payloads